March Newsletter

 Bus Planner Delays: Access the bus planner delays app and refresh your app for this school year to ensure accurate and timely updates Bus Planner Delays App

-Feb 23- Parent Council Meeting 6:00pm in the library
+Mar 2- Parent Council Meeting 6:00pm in the Library